BoiteAKlou/boiteaclou.github.io/_posts/2018-07-01-PCAPNG-Forensics-NDH-Decode.md

 Each request is sent to localhost (127.0.0.1) so this capture probably shows interactions between the client and the local  in-development server.

-We can see that **HTTP** is user over **TCP** so the best thing to do is to use the *"Follow HTTP stream"* option in order to undesrtand the nature of the resquets shown here.
+We can see that **HTTP** is used over **TCP** so the best thing to do is to use the *"Follow HTTP stream"* option in order to undesrtand the nature of the resquets shown here.

 The GET request at destination of **/wp-login.php** indicates us that we are dealing with a **wordpress** site.
 The next HTTP POST request seems very interesting because it should contain the authentication parameters of the website's administrator.